blakadder/zigbee/_zigbee/Develco_FLSZB-110.md

 link3:
 EAN:
   - 5713594002453
+pairing: "The device goes to sleep in the Interview phase.
+Push the LED button once every second until the Interview is done and the pairing is completed."
 ---

-### Pairing

-The device goes to sleep in the Interview phase.
-Push the LED button once every second until the Interview is done and the pairing is completed.